mshodge/youshallnotpassport/Twitter_FAQ.md

 <br><br>
 <b><u>If under 2 weeks</u></b><br>
 If you can use the Premium Service you may be able to get an appointment in time.
+However, it is hard to get Premium appointments at the moment.
 Fast Track is unlikely as it takes a week from the appointment to receive the passport.
+However, sometimes same week appointments do come up.
 Another option is to contact the
 <a href="https://www.gov.uk/passport-advice-line">passport advice line</a>
 to get an emergency appointment as you are within 2 weeks of travel.